ProxeusApp/proxeus-core/docs/external_workflow_nodes.md

 ### Proxeus Core API

 To be available inside Proxeus, an external node must first register to the running Proxeus service using the `/api/admin/external/register` endpoint.
-In addition, the core provides a configuration store internace to simplify external nodes implementation even if they need some configuration.
+In addition, the core provides a configuration store interface to simplify external nodes implementation even if they need some configuration.
 The configuration interface acts a memento: the configuration is not interpreted and returned verbatim.

 | Method | Endpoint         | Body | Description |